-$^{^{8}}$ The political debate over the 2011 budget gave already a first indication of this.
+$^{^8\}mathrm{The}$ political debate over the 2011 budget gave already an indication of this.

 The survey elicits several sources of information about self-interest and I will employ both objective data on respondents' socio-economic characteristics (income, education and age) as well as subjective variables.
 Among the latter, expected financial affliction-whether or not respondents belief they are expected to be financial affected by consolidation measures-is the most important variable.
 For example, Pitlik et al. (2010) argue that subjective affliction is as important as ideology for the choice of various policy measures to finance an income tax decrease in Austria.
-To account for the inter-temporal nature of self-interest (e.g. self-interest might also depend on the utility derived in 20 years), I also control for expected income mobility.
+To account for the intertemporal nature of self-interest (e.g. self-interest might also depend on the utility derived in 20 years), I also control for expected income mobility.

 Several different pieces of information regarding the intergenerational motive for consolidation are available.
-Most naturally, I control for whether a respondents has children or not.
-In addition, information on the children's expected well-being will be included.
+Most naturally, I control for whether a respondent has children or not.
+In addition, information on children's expected well-being will be included.
 These and other included variables will be discussed in greater detail throughout the text.

-Apart from socio-demographic variables, the vector X includes control variables which have a potential to be important: the respondent's time preference and life expectancy, a measure of ideology, a measure to control about how well a respondent is informed and his or her attitude towards personal debt.
-While the first two of these are natural to include in a decision problem involving a time dimension, the inclusion of ideology is asserted from previous work which has highlighted the important role of ideology for decisions about economic policy issues (cf. Blinder and Krueger, 2004).
+Apart from socio-demographic variables, the vector X includes control variables which have a potential to be important: the respondent's time preference and selfassessed life expectancy, a measure of ideology, a measure to control about how well a respondent is informed and his or her attitude towards personal debt.
+While the first two of these are natural to include in a decision problem involving a time dimension, the inclusion of ideology is asserted from Blinder and Krueger (2004) who have highlighted the important role of ideology for decisions about economic policy issues.
 The same holds for knowledge which might affect answers.
 The inclusion of respondents' attitude towards personal debt should prevent that voters draw invalid analogies to personal finances.